Academy of Riding Starlight Stables (816) 628-6569

 The more inexperienced the rider, the older & more trained the horse should be.

-The horse should be at least 10 years old for an inexperienced rider.
+The horse should be at least 10 years old for an inexperienced rider older for beginners.

 12. Make sure you're able to call past & present students for references.